This page provides information about configuring the Infection Monkey, tips and tricks, and creative usage scenarios.

 The following configuration values also have an impact on scanning speed:

-- Credentials - The more usernames and passwords you input, the longer it will take the Infection Monkey to scan machines that have remote access services.
-The Infection Monkey agents try to stay elusive and leave a low impact, and thus brute-forcing takes longer than with loud conventional tools.
+- Propagation -> Credentials - The more usernames and passwords you input, the longer it will take the Infection Monkey to scan machines that have remote access services.
+The Infection Monkey Agents try to stay elusive and leave a low impact, and thus brute-forcing takes longer than with loud conventional tools.

-- Network scope - Scanning large networks with a lot of propagations can become unwieldy.
+- Propagation -> Network analysis -> Network - Scanning large networks with many propagations can become unwieldy.
 Instead, try to scan your networks bit by bit with multiple runs.

-- Internal -> TCP scanner - Here you can trim down the list of ports the Infection Monkey tries to scan, improving performance.
+- Propagation -> Network analysis -> TCP scanner - here you can trim down the list of ports the Infection Monkey tries to scan, improving performance.

-To add the old passwords, go to the Monkey Island's Exploit password list under Basic - Credentials and use the "+" button to add the old passwords to the configuration.
+To add the old passwords, go to the Monkey Island's Exploit password list under Propagation -> Credentials and use the "+" button to add the old passwords to the configuration.
 For example, here we added a few extra passwords (and a username as well) to the configuration: